Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Replying to comments on social media

-Ensuring leads and clients are getting the right information and keeping the brand’s voice consistent across all platforms.
-Community managers are also tasked with identifying new followers and growing an agency’s social channels through conversations with high-profile accounts and potential leads.
+Community managers are also tasked with identifying new followers and growing the brand's social channels through conversations with high-profile accounts and potential leads.

 duolingo engaging their community on tiktok